cpske/ISP/assignment/week12-selenium.md

 You can use Selenium WebDriver or Python httplib or urllib2 for this.
 Try sending just a HEAD request instead of GET request.
-The HEAD request only returns the response header without the page content, which is a lot faster.
+The HEAD request only returns the response header without the page content, which is a lot faster and smaller.

 For urllib2, just open() the URL.
 If the URL doesn't exist, opening it will raise an exception.